-- Obtained a weighted average of at least 75% (rounded to the next integer, that is 74.5% to 75%), based on the minimum number of modules prescribed for the qualification. - Completed the qualification in the minimum period. - Did not fail/discontinue/received an incomplete for any module or take an additional examination.
+- Obtained a weighted average of at least 75% (rounded to the next integer, that is 74.5% to 75%), based on the minimum number of modules prescribed for the qualification. - Completed the qualification in the minimum period. - Did not fail or repeat any module during an additional examination.
+The result of a discontinuation of a module(s) will not be taken into account with the calculation of a qualification with distinction.

-Obtaining the certificate

-Qualification certificates are only awarded at official graduation ceremonies or subsequently posted to students.
+Obtaining the certificateQualification certificates are only awarded at official graduation ceremonies or subsequently posted to students.